Skip to content

 In Pandunia, the topic can be fronted by using various sentence structures, such as passivization and change of word order.
 Consider the following sentence:

-mi vide tu. – I see you.
+mi visi tu. – I see you.

 The topic of the sentence is the subject mi 'I'.
 The object, tu, can be topicalized by moving it to the front.
 There are several ways how to do it.
 The simplest one involves a simple change of word order and a pause.

-tu – mi vide. – (It's) you I saw.
+tu – mi visi. – (It's) you I saw.

 One can also use the passive construction to a similar effect.